88lex/sa-gen/README.md

 Note that you can create a maximum of 100 service accounts per project, but you can store all of your json keys in this directory as long as the json file names do not overlap.

-**export ORGANIZATION_ID=123456789012**
+**export ORGANIZATION_ID=""**
+This can be left blank ( "" ) if you have already initialized the organization in gcloud sdk with `gcloud init`.
-This needs to be replace with your own ORGANIZATION_ID.
-It is the numeric ID, rather than your account/domain name.
+However if you want to be certain then you can manually replace it with your own ORGANIZATION_ID.
+It is a numeric ID, rather than your account/domain name.
-To find your own ORGANIZATION ID go to https://console.cloud.google.com/iam-admin/settings.
-Under Organization name you will see the numeric `OrganizationID`.
+The easiest way find your own ORGANIZATION ID is to use the console where you have installed `gcloud sdk` and type the command `gcloud organizations list`.
-Alternatively you can choose your organization by manually running `gcloud init` after installing the sdk.
-If you do this then you can leave it blank ==> `ORGANIZATION_ID=""`
+This will show you your DISPLAY_NAME, ID, and DIRECTORY_CUSTOMER_ID.
+The 12 digit number in the middle is your ORGANIZATION_ID.
+Insert that number in the script.
+If for some reason you cannot find the ORGANIZATION_ID using the gcloud sdk you can also go to https://console.cloud.google.com/iam-admin/settings.
+On that screen go to the top.
+Choose `Select Project`, then in the popup choose `Select From` and choose your account/domain name.
+You should see a column titled ID.
+The 12 digit number next to your account/domain name is the ORGANIZATION_ID.

 **export GROUP_NAME=mygroup@mydomain.com**
 This is the name of the group that you will share your team drives or my drive folders with.